-Defence analyst Tim Ripley, from Jane's Defence Weekly, said: "For 10 years, the RAF has not had a maritime patrol aircraft so this is a major development.
+Defence analyst Tim Ripley, from Jane's Defence Weekly, told Forces News in 2020: "For 10 years, the RAF has not had a maritime patrol aircraft so this is a major development.

-"It's a converted airliner, so it's not designed to operate at a low level, which is the way that previous generations of British maritime patrol aircraft have operated.
+"It's a converted airliner, so it's not designed to operate at a low level, which is the way that previous generations of British maritime patrol aircraft have operated," he added.

 - Powerplant: two 27,000lb st (120kN) CFM International CFM56-7 turbofan engines

 - Wingspan: 123ft 6in (37.7m)